tphang/capybara-accessible/README.md

 You can use exclusions to supress failures for accessibility errors that you cannot immediately address, without turning off all assertions.

+See the [Google Accessibility Developer Tools wiki](https://code.google.com/p/accessibility-developer-tools/wiki/AuditRules) for the complete list of codes.

 ## Contributing

 1. Fork it